pimbacristovao/pimbacristovao/README.md

 ## About

-- ✏️ Student at the Medium Commercial Institute of Luanda (IMCL)
+- ✏️ Student at the Higher Polytechnic Institute of Technologies and Sciences - ISPTEC

 - 👨‍💻 Programming enthusiast who is learning to develop coding skills.

-I'm currently learning **_PHP_** and working on small projects to practice my skills.
-I'm always looking for ways to improve my coding skills and gain new knowledge.

 ## Knowledge